kjg123-hub/Melbourne-Housing-Price-Predictor/README.md

 The dataset contains 13,580 residential property sales with 21 features.
 Sales in the dataset were recorded between **January 2016 and September 2017**.

-> **Important:** This data is approximately 8 years old.
+> **Important:** This data is 8 years old.
 Melbourne property prices have changed significantly since 2017.
 Estimates produced by this app reflect market conditions at the time of training, not today's market.

 ---

 ## Known Limitations

 **Data age.** The training data is from 2016–2017.
-The model has no awareness of market movements since then, that being said, when comparing to property calue in say 2018, the model exhbits a high level of accuracy.
+The model has no awareness of market movements since then, that being said, when comparing to property value in say 2018, the model exhibits a high level of accuracy.

 **Missing building area.** Building area (internal floor space) was excluded from the model because 47.5% of rows in the dataset had no value for it.
 Including it with median imputation offered only a marginal accuracy gain while creating unreliable behaviour for users entering different values.
-Instead, plot size is used as a proxy, but this is unfortunatly not a perfect substitute.
+Instead, plot size is used as a proxy, which is unfortunately not a perfect substitute.

 **Accuracy range.** A test MAE of ~$155,000 means predictions can realistically be off by $100,000–$250,000 on an individual property.
 The model performs best for typical houses and units in well-represented suburbs; it is less reliable for unusual properties (very large land, heritage homes, luxury market) and suburbs with few training examples.

-**Car spaces instability.** Because building area is absent from the model, car spaces carry some of its signal in a noisy way.
-In some suburbs, the training data shows counterintuitive price patterns by car space count, which can cause unexpected swings when this input is changed.
+**Car spaces instability.** Because building area is absent from the model, car spaces imperfectly carry some of its signal.
+In some suburbs, the training data shows counterintuitive price patterns by car space count, which can cause unexpected swings when this input is edited.

 **Suburb coverage.** The model was trained on 314 Melbourne suburbs.
 For addresses in suburbs not seen during training, the model falls back to ordinal encoding for unknown categories, which slightly reduces accuracy.